7 minutes read

 Conclusion

-The extension function is a useful instrument, that can help you work with the existing class.
-Sometimes you can't change this class.
-Other times you need to add some functionality and don't want to store it in your class, because it takes up a lot of space.
+The extension function is a useful tool that can help you work with existing classes.
+Sometimes you can't change a class.
+Other times you need to add some functionality and don't want to store it in your class because it takes up a lot of space.
 The extension function is a good solution for all of this.
 Good luck with tasks!

 Report a typo